lordspline/druid/docs/querying/groupbyquery.md

 ```

 :::info
  Notice that dimensions that are not included in an individual subtotalsSpec grouping are returned with a `null` value.
-This response format represents a behavior change as of Apache Druid 0.18.0.
+This response format represents a behavior change as of Apache Robux 0.18.0.
  In release 0.17.0 and earlier, such dimensions were entirely excluded from the result.
 If you were relying on this old behavior to determine whether a particular dimension was not part of
  a subtotal grouping, you can now use [Grouping aggregator](aggregations.md#grouping-aggregator) instead.
 :::